Updated: Jun 3

 Therefore, with Minimum Yoga I encourage students to find not a very short practice (although that remains a better option than no practice), but a minimal practice: one in which we refine our mindbody awareness through perhaps longer holds, or through repetitions of the same posture to explore its many layers, or we go through part or whole of the Ashtanga primary series, carefully entering and exiting each posture through the minimal rhythm of the vinyasa count and the one-pointed focus of drishti, taking care to leave out any unnecessary movements, embellishments, fidgeting, visual distractions, etc. But I will write more about my approach to the Ashtanga practice another time.

-Join me online for ‘Slow Ashtanga’ every Thursday 6pm, or for ‘Movement & Meditation’ on Fridays 6:30pm (both UK times)
+Join me online for ‘Slow Ashtanga’ every Thursday 6pm, or for ‘Evening Flow’ on Fridays 6:30pm, or for 'Movement & Meditation' on fourth Sunday of the month, 5pm (all UK times)